mudislandkid/TapTunes/DEPLOYMENT_NOTES.md

 ### Deployment
 This change is included in the build and will be deployed with the hardware playback fix above.

+### Additional Fixes
+- **Cover Art Display**: Updated `handlePlayAudiobook` in `MediaLibrary.tsx` to attach the audiobook's cover art to each track before playback, ensuring the cover image displays correctly in the Now Playing view.

 ---

 ## Audiobook Cover Image Upload